thelockymichael/CryptoApp/README.md

 # CryptoApp
-I'm going to introduce you to the three main Fragment Activities
+Here are the three main Fragment Activities.

 ## Prices
 Here you can refresh and view prices of various cryptocurrencies.